Quantitative Homogenization of Differential Forms: Functional inequalities and differential forms

-The goal of this section is to prove some functional inequalities which will be important in the proof of Therorem~\ref{maintheorem} in Section~\ref{section6}.
-To do so, we first deduce from the results of the previous section the Poincar\'e inequality for differential forms on convex or smooth bounded domains of $\Rd$, Proposition~\ref{formpoincareW} and Proposition~\ref{PoincareineqH10conv}.
+The goal of this section is to prove some functional inequalities which are necessary in the proof of Theorem~\ref{maintheorem}.
+We first deduce from the results of the previous section the Poincar\'e inequality for differential forms on convex or smooth bounded domains of $\Rd$, Proposition~\ref{PoincareineqH10conv}.
 We then state, without proof, the Gaffney-Friedrichs inequality for convex or smooth bounded domains of $\Rd$.
 We deduce from these propositions the multiscale Poincar\'e inequality, Proposition~\ref{multscalepoincare}.
-We finally conclude this section by stating and proving the Caccioppoli inequality for differential forms.
+We finally conclude this section by stating the Caccioppoli inequality for differential forms.